8 Best Investments For Beginners 2022 | A Practical Starter Kit

 2. Emergency Fund

-An emergency fund is one of the best investment for beginners but many people fail to save money for a possible emergency, exposing them to financial risk.
+An emergency fund is one of the best investments for beginners but many people fail to save money for a possible emergency, exposing them to financial risk.

 If this describes you, consider beginning one right now.
 That way, if anything unexpected happens, like losing your job or needing to pay for car repairs, you’ll have some financial security until things get back on track.